 M.A., History, Western Michigan University (1963)

-After graduating, Mann was employed at Western Michigan University’s archives for over 30 years.
-During this time, his tireless efforts to add significant materials to the archives made a lasting impact with the donation of his personal collection with materials dating back to 1838.
+After receiving him M.A., Mann was employed at Western Michigan University’s archives for over 30 years, retiring in 1995.
+His tireless efforts to add significant materials to the archives made a lasting impact with the donation of his personal collection with materials dating back to 1838.
+Early in his career, he was active in many organizations and was one of the founding members of the Kalamazoo Valley Genealogical Society.

 M.A., History, Western Michigan University (1962)

-After earning his Ph.D. from Ball State University in 1972, Dr. Eringaard worked for Grand Rapids Community college from 1975 to 1993 serving as Administrative Assistant to the President and the Executive Vice President of Academic Affairs.
+After earning his Ph.D., Dr. Eringaard worked for Grand Rapids Community college from 1975 to 1993 serving as Administrative Assistant to the President and the Executive Vice President of Academic Affairs.
 In 2010, he was awarded with GRCC’s Emeritus Faculty/Administrator Award for his service to higher education.
 (YouTube)

 Donald E. Black